OCA/account-financial-tools/account_check_deposit/README.rst

 Configuration
 =============

+In the menu *Accounting > Configuration > Accounting > Journals*, create a new journal:

+* Name: Checks Received
+* Type: Bank
+* Short Code: CHK (or any code you want)
+* Default Debit Account: select an account for checks received
+* Default Credit Account: idem

-A journal named *Check Received* is automatically created.
-It will be available as a payment method in Odoo.
-On this journal, you must configure the *Default Debit Account* and *Defaut Credit Account* ; this is the account via which the amounts of checks will transit between the reception of a check from a customer and the validation of the check deposit in Odoo.
+This bank journal will be available as a payment method in Odoo.
+The account you configured as *Default Debit Account* and *Defaut Credit Account* is the account via which the amounts of checks will transit between the reception of a check from a customer and the validation of the check deposit in Odoo.

 On the Settings page of the Accounting, you should configure the *Check Deposit Offsetting Account*: